 Atlanta, and Northern Georgia in general, have changed a lot since Sohini moved there.
 Today, Sohini would describe the area as multicultural and accepting.
 It still doesn’t feel that way everywhere in Georgia.
 Sohini remembers the first time she went to visit her cousin, who lives in the southern part of the state.
 “We would get looks.
 God forbid we stopped anywhere”!

-Sohini also thinks she and Michael get looked at negatively for being an interracial couple with a mixed child.
+Sohini also thinks she and Michael – an interracial couple with a mixed child – receive negative looks.

 “We were in Athens [Georgia] yesterday at our favorite sushi place.
 As we were leaving, this woman gave me the dirtiest look and looked down at our son.
 I just smiled at her.”